Melody has been an online writer for over five years. She is a genealogist who often writes about cultural ancestry and pet care.

-Annabella is a local candy company serving the San Francisco Bay Area.
+Annabella is a local candy company serving the San Francisco Bay area.
 I'm not sure if their candy is well known outside of California.

 Their Rocky Road candy bar was my favorite.
-The Rocky Road sort of mimicked ice cream bar.
+The Rocky Road sort of mimicked an ice cream bar.
 It was a chocolate bar with marshmallows and nuts.

 They were bigger and thicker than most candy bars.
 It seemed decadent and overindulgent.
 When you took a bite, you got a mouthful of bar.
 It seemed like an extra special treat.